Living Bird Magazine

-Breeding success in many Saltmarsh Sharp-tailed Sparrow populations seems limited by storms and especially spring tides (the highest high tides of the month, coinciding with new and full moons), which often flood nests.
-The most successful pairs in these populations are those that renest soon after the flood tides of the new moon, because the eggs have a chance to hatch before the arrival of the high tides of the next full moon, two weeks later.
+- Breeding success in many Saltmarsh Sparrow populations is limited by storms and especially spring tides (the highest high tides of the month, coinciding with new and full moons), which often flood nests.
+The most successful nests are those that are begun soon after the high tides of the new moon, because the eggs have a chance to hatch before the arrival of the high tides of the next full moon, two weeks later.